g-ser/kubernetes-kubeadm-aws-ec2/README.md

 # Accessing the EC2 instances

 Access to the EC2 instances is needed both for humans and Ansible (which is used to install the kubernetes cluster).
-Although the AWS security groups where the instances are placed do **not** include any ingress rule to allow SSH traffic (port 22); using SSH to connect to them is still possible using AWS Systems Manager.
+Although the AWS security groups where the instances are placed do **not** include any ingress rule to allow SSH traffic (port 22); using SSH to connect to them is still possible thanks to AWS Systems Manager.
 Terraform installs SSM Agent on the instances.

 ### Human Access
 In order for a client (e.g. you local machine) to interact with them it needs to fullfil the below: